-We estimate a structural topic model (STM; Roberts et al. 2014, 2016a, 2016b).8 Appendix C provides a detailed exposition of the general structure of STM's data generating process.
-STM extends the workhorse Latent Dirichlet Allocation (LDA) model (Blei et al., 2003) along two key dimensions.
+We estimate an STM (Roberts et al., 2014, 2016, 2019).
+Appendix C provides a detailed exposition of the general structure of STM's data-generating process.
+STM extends the workhorse latent Dirichlet allocation (LDA) model (Blei et al., 2003) along two key dimensions.
 First, STM integrates document-level metadata, such as case year, directly into topic estimation.
 Second, STM allows topic prevalences to be correlated across documents even conditional on metadata.
-These features improve topic identification and interpretability, as well as enhance the accuracy and efficiency of the estimation of the effect of meta-variables on topical prevalence.9 Thus, in addition to report year, we further incorporate into topic estimation report-level metadata on reporter name, identity of the adjudicating court, The English Reports volume number, and the total citation count accrued by the mid-19th century.
+These features improve topic identification and interpretability, as well as enhance the accuracy and efficiency of the estimation of the effect of meta-variables on topical prevalence.
+Thus, in addition to report year, we further incorporate into topic estimation report-level metadata on reporter name, identity of the adjudicating court, The English Reports volume number, and the total citation count accrued by the mid-19th century.
 To maintain focus on the core question of the evolution of legal ideas, we do not investigate the effect of these additional meta-variables on topical prevalence.